 The two courses don't need to be taken in a particular order or in the same semester, but each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

-Eligibility: Before you enroll in any degree-applicable courses, you need to possess a four-year, regionally accredited US bachelor's degree or its foreign equivalent.
-You cannot already have or be in the process of earning a master's degree in information management or related field.
+Eligibility: Before you enroll in any degree-applicable courses, you must possess a four-year regionally accredited US bachelor's degree.
+You cannot already have or be in the process of earning a master's degree in Information Management Systems or a related field.
+Foreign bachelor’s degrees must be evaluated, and the Admissions Office makes final determinations about eligibility.
+Refer to Admission Requirements for International Students for more information.

 Applying to the Degree Program

-Please note a complete application requires a passing score on our online test of critical reading and writing skills or completion of the program elective, EXPO 34 Business Rhetoric with a grade of B or higher.
-Tip: Take the test right away, in your first semester at Harvard.
+If you submit a complete and timely application, you will be admitted, after which you’ll have 10 more courses to take to earn the degree.
+A complete application includes required Harvard courses, grades, cumulative GPA and a passing score on our online test of critical reading and writing skills or completion of the program elective EXPO 34 Business Rhetoric with a grade of B or higher.
+Tip: Take the exam right away, in your first semester at Harvard.

 MITx MicroMasters® Credential Admissions Pathway